Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.20.1/custom.md

 This is used when determining if a moss growing block should convert to its mossy variant

-You are given a `BlockContainerJS` and a boolean, known as `needsWater`, which, in default TFC, is always `true` and expected to return a boolean indicating if the block should convert
+You are given a `BlockContainerJS` and a boolean, known as `needsWater`, which, in default TFC, is always `true`{:.p} and expected to return a boolean indicating if the block should convert

 #### Examples